 2. Stay More Than Just One or Two Nights

 When you stay longer at a hostel, guesthouse, or apartment rental, you are more likely to get a better deal or discount than if you stay just a night or two.
 This is especially true during the low season.

 3. Rent an Apartment

 If you want a little bit more space or are staying at a location for more than a month, it might make sense to rent an apartment instead of a hotel room.
 Monthly apartment rentals are often times a lot cheaper than hotels.
-Check out BluePillow, a global vacation rental search engine, to find and compare the best rental deals in your location.

 4. Go Camping

 Take advantage of camping sites around the world, especially in the US and Italy.
 You don’t necessarily need a tent to camp, as most campsites have tents you can rent that are still cheaper than a night at a hostel.
 Beaches, parks, hostels and random people’s backyards are great places to camp as well.